anubhavsaxena14/hms/README.md

   6. JQuery

 Software used:
-  1. XAMPP was installed on the Window 8 machine and APACHE Server and MySQL were initialized. (localhost was used to run the project)
+  1. XAMPP was installed on the Window 8 machine and APACHE Server and MySQL were initialized.
+And, files were built inside xampp/htdocs/[PROJECT_DIRECTORY].
   2. Notepad++ was used as the text editor.
+  3. Mozilla Firefox 33.1 was used to run the project (localhost/[PROJECT_DIRECTORY] was used as the url).

 HMS directory structure includes:
   1. menu:      Files made in PHP for navigation bar consisting of services, about, etc.